SEE PACKAGES INCLUDING ::

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Prague and learn about fun, insider things to see and do while in Prague.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Prague and you'll be on your way in no time.
 Plus, your Local Host® will share local Prague insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-I was born in Prague.
+My name is Richard, and I was born in Prague.
 I am keen on European medieval history and began my career working in the medieval section of Prague's metropolitan museum.
-Being a Local Host allows me to share my love of Prague’s beauties with Monograms’ guests, and I enjoy helping them get to know my city according to their individual interests.
+Being a Local Host allows me to share my love of Prague’s beauty with Monograms’ guests, and I enjoy helping them get to know my city according to their individual interests.

 The historic center of Prague, built between the 9th and 19th centuries, is a UNESCO World Heritage Site.
 The Old Town, the Lesser Town and the New Town speak of the great architectural and cultural influence enjoyed by this city since the Middle Ages.
 See the many magnificent monuments, including Hradcany Castle, St Vitus Cathedral, Charles Bridge and numerous churches and palaces, built mostly in the 14th century during the reign of the Holy Roman Emperor, Charles IV.
 Ask your Local Host for more information.